GabrielleRab/BridgeUP/README.md

 # BridgeUp
-Sample activities for the BridgeUp: STEM program at AMNH
+Sample activities from the BridgeUp: STEM program at AMNH